-(Featured sculptures: Jaume Plensa (Spain), Nuria and Irma, 2001; Bernar Venet (France), Indeterminate Lines, 2010; Calvin Hunt and John Livingston (British Columbia), Raven, Killer Whle & Seal, Grizzly Bear of the Sa & Salmon Totem Pole, 2008; Joseph Wheelwright (Dorechester, MA), Smokejumper, 1994)
+(Featured sculptures: Jaume Plensa (Spain), Nuria and Irma, 2001; Bernar Venet (France), Indeterminate Line, 2010; Calvin Hunt and John Livingston (British Columbia), Raven, Killer Whale & Seal, Grizzly Bear & Salmon Totem Pole, 2008; Joseph Wheelwright (Dorechester, MA), Smokejumper, 1994)

 Living Gently on the Land

-Our goal is to be 100% renewable energy and net zero across property by 2023.
+Our long-term goal is to be 100% renewable energy and net zero across property.
 Alnoba commits to the preservation of our natural resources and surroundings.
 We continuously update and execute green practices and policies, which include:

 HIRE LOCAL PEOPLE, SERVE LOCAL FOOD AND SOURCE NATIVE MATERIALS WHENEVER WE CAN: We try to hire and buy as local as possible.
 Not only does this help neighbors and community, it keeps shipping costs and fuel consumption down.
 At the Farm nearly 85% of products are grown or produced in New Hampshire or onsite.

-PERMANENTLY PROTECTED LAND: Currently 30 acres are under conservation restrictions.
+PERMANENTLY PROTECTED LAND: Currently over 200 acres are under conservation restrictions.

-POWERED BY THE SUN – with solar installations at the Farm and Pinnacle all non Farm buildings are powered by solar energy.
-Our wood chip boiler heads the Food Barn greenhouses with wood vs. propane
+POWERED BY THE SUN: With solar installations at The Farm and Pinnacle, all Alnoba and Pinnacle buildings are powered by solar energy.
+Our wood chip boiler heats the Food Barn greenhouses with wood vs. propane

-FIRST SOLAR POWERED ELECTRIC CAR CHARGING STATIONS IN NEW HAMPSHIRE—with four stations located in parking areas at the Farm and Alnoba’s main entrance.
+FIRST SOLAR POWERED ELECTRIC CAR CHARGING STATIONS IN NEW HAMPSHIRE: Four stations are located in parking areas at the Farm and Alnoba’s main entrance.

 NO PLASTIC BOTTLES ON SITE: We provide two water stations from deep wells.

-PROPERTY-WIDE RECYCLING PROGRAM for paper, glass, and plastic.
+PROPERTY-WIDE RECYCLING PROGRAM: Includes paper, glass, and plastic.

 GREEN PRODUCTS, BUILDING AND PURCHASING: In new development and remodeling we strive to have the least impact to the environment.
-Examples include energy efficiency lighting and composting or low flush toilets.
+Examples include energy-efficient lighting and composting or low-flush toilets.
 Alnoba’s main building uses geothermal energy to heat and cool.
 We try to minimize packaging materials and use recycled or compostable materials.